ljdursi/ML-for-scientists/index.md

 |Catwoman| False |  True | False | True  | False  |False | Bad
 |Joker   | False | False | True  |False  | False  |False | Bad

-"Learn" a decision tere to classify new characters into Good/Bad.
+"Learn" a decision tree to classify new characters into Good/Bad.

 How does your tree do on this test set?